Multivariate Trend Filtering for Lattice Data: Introduction

 \paragraph{Tensor product and hyperbolic wavelets.}

 Wavelets have a rich history in signal processing, approximation theory, and other disciplines; classic references include \citet{daubechies1992ten, chui1992introduction, meyer1993progress, mallat2009wavelet}.
 Seminal work by \citet{donoho1998minimax}, on minimax estimation over univariate Besov spaces using wavelet-based estimators, contributed greatly to the popularity of wavelets in statistics.
-The earliest work on multivariate wavelet approximation appears to have been \citet{meyer1985principe, meyer1990ondelettes} and \citet{mallat1989theory, mallat1989multiresolution}, which considered ``separable'' wavelet bases, formed from tensor products of univariate wavelet basis functions within each resolution level.
-A second approach, well-studied in approximation theory but less so in statistics, considers constructing ``truly multivariate'' wavelet bases by generating multiresolution subspaces in the ambient domain, from which a wavelet basis can be derived \citep{meyer1990ondelettes, riemenschneider1992wavelets, chui1992compactly, lorentz1992wavelets, devore1992wavelets}.
-This gives rise to nonseparable wavelet bases, but in both cases, the support of the wavelet function has the same scale in each coordinate direction.
-The desire to effectively represent functions with different degrees of smoothness in different coordinate directions led to the development of hyperbolic wavelets, whose basis functions are formed by taking tensor products of univariate wavelet basis functions \emph{across} resolution levels \citep{neumann1997wavelet, devore1998hyperbolic, neumann2000multi}.
+It appears that the earliest work on multivariate wavelet approximation is \citet{meyer1985principe, meyer1990ondelettes} and \citet{mallat1989theory, mallat1989multiresolution}, which focuses on separable wavelet bases, formed from tensor products of univariate wavelet basis functions within each resolution level.
+A second approach, which is well-studied in approximation theory but less so in statistics, instead constructs ``truly multivariate'' wavelet bases by generating multiresolution subspaces in the ambient domain, which gives rise to nonseparable bases; see \citet{meyer1990ondelettes, riemenschneider1992wavelets, chui1992compactly, lorentz1992wavelets, devore1992wavelets}.
+In both cases described above, the support of the wavelet function has the same scale in each coordinate direction.
+The desire to effectively represent functions with different degrees of smoothness in different directions thus led to the development of hyperbolic wavelets, whose basis functions are formed by taking tensor products of univariate wavelet basis functions \emph{across} resolution levels \citep{neumann1997wavelet, devore1998hyperbolic, neumann2000multi}.
 Of particular relevance to our work is the latter paper, and connections will be drawn in Remark \ref{rem:besov_minimax}.

+Practically speaking, we generally find multivariate wavelet denoising to be more sensitive to the level of noise than an estimator like KTF, and for wavelet denoising to suffer worse performance when the signal-to-noise ratio is at low or moderate levels.
+Evidence for this is given later in Figure \ref{fig:error_analysis} in Section \ref{sec:error_analysis}.
+This is also consistent with what is observed in the univariate setting in \citet{tibshirani2014adaptive}.